robinjmurphy/graphite-scaling-examples/README.md

-# graphite-docker
+# graphite-scaling-example

+This project is an example of scaling Graphite with a single carbon relay node and two carbon cache nodes using Docker Compose.

+* The carbon relay node receives metrics from StatsD and, using Graphite's `consistent-hashing` method, shards metrics between the two backend cache nodes
+* The carbon cache nodes operate independently and persists metrics in Whisper files

-> A Docker Compose project for a multi-instance Graphite setup
+> See Chapter 8 of [Monitoring with Graphite](http://shop.oreilly.com/product/0636920035794.do) for a great walkthrough of scaling out Graphite

 ## Usage

-To rebuild and start the containers in a detached state:

 ```
-docker-compose up -d --build
+docker-compose up
 ```

-You should then be able to access the Graphite webapp at http://localhost:8080.
+You should then be able to access the Graphite webapp at [http://localhost:8080](http://localhost:8080).

 ## Example